Property and Valuation Services Privacy Notice

 Privacy Notice for Property and Valuation Services

-As a Property & Valuation Services department, we provide key property and valuation advice to the Council and individual service departments.
+As a Property and Valuation Services department, we provide key property and valuation advice to the Council and individual service departments.

 We are required to comply with the RICS’s professional standards and guidance and other professional codes of conduct.